lrutledge107/allele_muts/README.md

 *    "output" - this folder will contain the final output files from the script

 # Run a test
+* Download the allele_muts.py file and the data.zip file.
+* Ensure you have installed python and relevant dependancies.
+* Unzip the data.zip file
+* `gunzip data.zip`
+* Within the "data" folder there is the "input" folder with *_genotypes_mra_final.txt files for five samples as well as empty "merged" "processd" and "output" folders.
-Download the allele_muts.py code.
-Ensure you have also installed python and relevant dependancies.
-To run the script simply call python and the downloaded script with the following command in your terminal window (Mac) or Powershell (Windows) or server (Linux).
+* To run a test, simply call python and the downloaded script with the following command in your terminal window (Mac) or Powershell (Windows) or server (Linux).

 `python allele_muts_v1.0.py`